~ Student Success Built on Sobriety ~

 The CRC Clubhouse is located in McNary Hall, Room 125.
 Access is from the north side of the building, on SW Jefferson.
 Entrance is a glass door by the bike racks.
 Look for a sign that says "Oregon State CRC Clubhouse."
 (You cannot access the CRC Clubhouse from within McNary Hall.)

-For students interested in becoming members or learning more about the CRC, the Clubhouse will be open to the public for free coffee hours on Tuesdays and Thursdays from 3:00 to 4:00 p.m. throughout Fall Term.
+For students interested in becoming members or learning more about the CRC, the Clubhouse will be open to the public for free coffee hours on Tuesdays from 3:00 to 4:00 p.m., and Fridays from 1:00 to 2:00 p.m., throughout Winter Term.

 >> Frequently Asked Questions (PDF)